 West Virginia University Robert C. Byrd Health Sciences Center

 The West Virginia University Robert C. Byrd Health Sciences Center consists of five schools – Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
 About 3,300 undergraduate and graduate students learn on our three campuses in Morgantown, Charleston, and Martinsburg.
+Additionally, the School of Nursing offers its four-year Bachelor of Science in Nursing on the Beckley campus.

 Across its schools, the HSC offers 47 degree and certificate programs and 50 medical and dental residency and fellowship programs.